Foreign policy of the Truman administration: Beginning of the Cold War, 1945–1950

-In 1948, Stalin cut off all land traffic to Western-held sectors of Berlin in response to Western moves towards reindustrializing their German occupation zones.
+In 1948, Stalin cut off all land traffic to Western-held sectors of Berlin in response to Western moves towards re-industrializing their German occupation zones.
 Stalin hoped to prevent the creation of a western German state aligned with the U.S. or to consolidate control over eastern Germany.
 General Lucius D. Clay proposed sending an armored column across the Soviet zone to West Berlin, but Truman believed this would risk war and approved the plan of Britain's Ernest Bevin to supply the blockaded city by air instead.
 The Allies initiated the Berlin Airlift on June 25, delivering food and other supplies using military aircraft.
 The airlift worked, and ground access was again granted on May 11, 1949.
 The Berlin Airlift was one of Truman's great foreign policy successes and aided his election campaign in 1948.

 Rising tensions with the Soviets and the Soviet veto of UN Security Council resolutions led the US in 1949 to create an anti-Soviet military alliance called NATO.
 It aimed to contain Soviet expansion in Europe and assure France that the US would defend it, allowing for the re-establishment of an independent German state.
 The US passed the Mutual Defense Assistance Act to aid European allies, and Cold War tensions escalated after the Soviet acquisition of nuclear weapons and the Korean War.
 The US increased its commitment to NATO, invited Greece and Turkey to join, and stationed troops in Europe.
 NATO established a unified command structure, and West Germany joined in 1955.

 In 1949, the US launched Point Four, a program to provide technological aid to developing countries with a $25 million budget.
 It later became the United States Agency for International Development.
 West Germany's rearmament in the early 1950s was strongly supported by the US military and weakly opposed by President Truman, with the outbreak of the Korean War in 1950 leading to full US support.
 The establishment of the Bundeswehr, the West German military, followed in 1955.
 In April 1950, the National Security Council approved NSC 68, calling for rapid rearmament and a more aggressive posture in the Cold War.
 The sudden outbreak of the Korean War confirmed the warning in NSC-68, leading to higher defense spending and a quadrupled budget between 1949 and 1953.
 Truman strongly disapproved of Spain, but its location and its anti-communism forced a reappraisal.
 Truman relented and sent an ambassador and made loans available.
 Military talks began and President Eisenhower established the Pact of Madrid, a security agreement, in 1953.